-Startled, Booth flicked his lighter closed and placed it back in his pocket, "Why do you think I have a pretend girlfriend?"
+Startled at the accusation, Booth flicked his lighter closed and placed it back in his pocket, "Why do you think I have a pretend girlfriend?"

 Sighing, Angela asked, "Is there any chance that you and Bren will ever get together?"

 Shaking her head, Angela complained, "No it isn't.
-You two love each other and if you'd just try I think you guys would be perfect for each other."
+You two love each other and if you'd just try, I think you guys would be perfect for each other."

-Walking to the doorway, Angela turned and stared at Booth, "Did you know that Daisy has a ring that looks just like yours?
+Storming over to the doorway, Angela turned and stared at Booth, "Did you know that Daisy has a ring that looks just like yours?
 Cam said you went on a ring buying frenzy and bought one for her and Brennan too.
 I think Daisy saw Cam's and Bren's rings and ran to the store to buy one . . .
 By the way, why didn't you buy me one?
 Aren't I your friend too?"

 Feeling a headache building up between his eyes, Booth leaned back against the couch and sighed.